Functorial transfer between relative trace formulas in rank one: Integration formula

 \begin{proof} A nonzero, $P$-invariant volume form on $X/U \times U$ pulls back by \eqref{tildesigma} to a $P$-invariant section $\omega_{\mathring{\mathscr X}}$ of the line bundle $\bigwedge^\top \Omega$ on $\mathring{\mathscr X}$.
 If $X$ admits a $G$-invariant measure (as is the case for affine homogeneous spaces), so does $X_\emptyset$ \cite[\S 4.2]{SV}, and the $g$-pullback of $\omega_{\mathring{\mathscr X}}$, for every $g\in G$, is a $gPg^{-1}$-invariant section of $\Omega$ on $\mathring{\mathscr X}g^{-1}$, which coincides with $\omega_{\mathring{\mathscr X}}$ on the intersection with $\mathring{\mathscr X}$; thus, these translates glue to a global section $\omega_{\mathscr X}$ of $\Omega$ over the union $\mathscr X^\bullet$ of all open $G$-orbits on the fibers.

 This section restricts, by construction, to a nonvanishing volume form on each fiber.
-Notice, also, that any other such form should be a multiple of $\omega_{\mathscr X}$ by a nowhere vanishing regular function on $\overline{A_X}\simeq \mathbbm A^1$, hence by a scalar.
+Notice, also, that any other such form is a multiple of $\omega_{\mathscr X}$ by a nowhere vanishing regular function on $\overline{A_X}\simeq \mathbbm A^1$, hence by a scalar.

 Regarding the action of $A_X$, it is enough to prove \eqref{omegaeigen} for the restriction of $\omega_{\mathscr X}$ to $\mathring{\mathscr X}$.
 In terms of the isomorphism \eqref{tildesigma}, the $P$-invariant form is given by